Haftee is the next generation of layering

 Even when you wear your halftee only once a week for the rest of this cold season, a $20 halftee would come in under $2 per wear, i.e. less than a latte.
 However, since halftees don’t have fabric below the breast they can also be worn on rainy days in spring, and here in Alaska, even on rainy days in summer. 😉 I think they are a good deal to up your style without adding extra weight when layering.
 Stay tuned for more styling inspirations.

 I am wearing a size S and it fits perfectly.
-I have a bra size 34A (75A).
+My bra size is 34A (75A).
 I recommend to check the size chart for best fit when ordering.

-In summary: The halftee has a great price-performance ratio, and great potential to up your style.
-I would definitively recommend both haftees to my BFF.
+The halftee has a great price-performance ratio, provides many layering solutions and has great potential to up your style.
+I would definitively recommend both layering pieces to my BFF.
+Get your best layering solutions now.

 Top of the World Style linkup-party